ceoshikhar/better-github/README.md

 Default font size of code text was very small which gave me had a hard time reading code in any repository and in PR diffs.
 I also wanted my code editor font and GitHub font to be same.

 Couldn't find anything existing to help me solve my problem, so I created this simple yet powerful extension for Chrome browser.
+If something does exist though, let me know, alright?

 I called it `Better GitHub` inspired by `Better Twitch TV` and `Better Discord`.